tytydraco/yessleep/out/Something_is_wrong_with_my_wife_and_Is_memories.md

 ***

 Also, I called the HVAC company in my area to check for mold and carbon monoxide.
 I'll let you know if they find anything.

+***
+edit: noticed I used the wrong grammar in the title, update will have this corrected.